 Covers the theory and principles of operation, set-up and adjustment, troubleshooting, and repair of major brands of planters, drills, field cultivators, and primary tillage equipment.
+Course Level Fee 1 (3 credits, 1.5 Lecture,

 Agriculture Institute III

 An extension of Ag Institutes I & II this course focuses intensively on the impact of urban agriculture and its industries, agriculture communications, and alternative energy.
 Lesson plans and implementation within curricula will be discussed.
 (Repeatable 2 Times)